pthom/hello_imgui/README.src.md

 **Features**

 * It will automaticaly link the exe to hello_imgui library
-* Under android, it uses [qt-android-cmake](https://github.com/LaurentGomila/qt-android-cmake.git) in order to create an apk
+* Under iOS it will set the Development Team, add an Info.plist, add icon and LaunchImages

-If needed, you can copy-paste-customize this script.
+* It will bundle the assets in the app (fonts)